alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 ## Introduction

-This post is a tour through Elastiknn in fairly thorough detail.
+This article is a tour through Elastiknn's implementation and underlying concepts in fairly thorough detail.
 The best way to get more detail is to explore and contribute to the project, hosted on [Github](https://github.com/alexklibisz/elastiknn).

-This post should convey that Elastiknn is just a combination of a few simple concepts, with a couple interesting optimizations for improved performance.
+This article should convey that Elastiknn is just a combination of a few simple concepts, with a couple interesting optimizations for improved performance.

-This post assumes some familiarity with nearest neighbor search (i.e., _vector search_)[^vector-search-resources] and Elasticsearch and Lucene.[^elasticsearch-resources] Some knowledge of Locality Sensitive Hashing[^lsh-resources] is helpful but not strictly necessary.
+We assume some familiarity with nearest neighbor search (i.e., _vector search_)[^vector-search-resources] and Elasticsearch and Lucene.[^elasticsearch-resources] Some knowledge of Locality Sensitive Hashing[^lsh-resources] is helpful but not strictly necessary.

-This post does not directly cover the Elastiknn API.
+We will not directly cover the Elastiknn API.
 If that's of interest, please see the [API docs](/api) and the tutorial for [Multimodal Search on the Amazon Products Dataset](http://localhost:4000/tutorials/multimodal-search-amazon-products-dataset/).

 The tour is structured as follows: